grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

 ### Fuzzing URL Schemes

-Now that we know 2 of the URL schemes that trigger some functionality in the app, we can build a fuzzer for them and call the `openURL` function with different fuzzing payloads.
+Now that we know two of the URL schemes that trigger some functionality in the app, we can build a fuzzer for them and call the `openURL` function with different fuzzing payloads.
 We will know if the app crashed if a crash report (`.ips`) is generated in `/private/var/mobile/Library/Logs/CrashReporter`.

 For this we will use a script from [Frida CodeShare](https://codeshare.frida.re/@dki/ios-url-scheme-fuzzing/) (credits for [@dki](https://codeshare.frida.re/@dki)).
 We had to slightly modify it as it did not work on iOS 11.1.2.
 Find the updated version here: